ithingo/trainer-task-orm/README.md

 # Own ORM Realization
-This is an educational project which is created by task of writing own ORM basic realization
+This was an educational project which was created by task of writing own ORM basic realization when I was a trainee) I tried to make just a simple implementation of ORM without plans for further development of it.

 # Usage